 5. Fluval Stratum Bio-Active – Natural Substrate for Planted Tanks

-The natural soil appearance complements aquascaping projects.
-Fish and plants alike benefit from its safe and supportive texture.
-Maintenance is simple, making it beginner-friendly.
+The natural soil appearance complements aquascaping layouts while being safe for fish.
+Maintenance is simple, making it highly practical for planted tanks.

 Pros